Accommodations and amenities can make a significant difference in the quality of care you receive and improve your chances of long-term recovery.

 - Outpatient planning and services that help clients make the transition out of intense residential treatment and back into their lives.

-Related: Why The Recovery Village
+Related Topic: Why The Recovery Village

 Accommodations alone aren’t enough to ensure a successful recovery.
 You also need access to a full range of treatment therapies, including evidence-based modalities like cognitive behavioral therapy (CBT), dialectical behavior therapy (DBT), and motivational interviewing (MI).
 Families and partners should be engaged in the recovery process through counseling, activities, and support groups.